 Researchers who seek access to books, documents, photographs, and other material maintained within the Churchill Museum itself should email our staff or may telephone (573) 592-5233.
-Holdings maintained within the Museum may only be accessed by permission between the hours of 10:00am and 4:30pm, Monday through Friday (Except Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, and New Year's Day).
+Holdings maintained within the Museum may only be accessed by permission between the hours of 10:00am and 4:30pm, Monday through Friday (except Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, and New Year's Day).
 It may be helpful to review our Clementine Reading Room Policy and Researcher Agreement before your research visit.

 Send questions and requests to Sandra L. and Monroe E. Trout Director and Chief Curator Timothy Riley indicating what topic(s) interest you.

 Complete listing of finding aids are available online on our finding aids page.
 We have also created a list of topics to help students looking for research ideas for National History Day and other projects.

-Citations should identify items clearly, specify their file locations, and end with reference to The National Churchill Museum.
+Citations should identify items clearly, specify their file locations, and end with reference to America's National Churchill Museum.

-Description, National Churchill Museum Archives, Collection Name, Folder, sub folder information
+Description, America's National Churchill Museum Archives, Collection Name, Folder, sub folder information

 Sample citation to the museum's collections: